 The award recognizes a senior faculty member who has made important contributions to understanding diversity, equity, and inclusion through research, scholarship, and creative endeavors, who has an outstanding record as an educator in teaching and mentoring, and whose work has focused on issues of importance to underrepresented communities.

 One award will be made, with an honorarium of $10,000.
 The recipient will deliver the Distinguished Diversity Scholar lecture/performance to the campus and the wider community in fall 2019.

 Nominations may be submitted by any member of the University of Michigan.

-A committee of distinguished senior faculty from different disciplines and academic units and which is chaired by the Director of the National Center for Institutional Diversity reviews nominations and makes recommendations to the Provost and Vice Provost of the University.
-The selection of the scholar will be publicly announced in the fall term.
-The award ceremony and lecture/performance will take place during Fall 2018.
+A committee of distinguished senior faculty from different disciplines and academic units, chaired by the director of the National Center for Institutional Diversity (NCID), reviews nominations and makes recommendations to the provost and vice provost of the University.
+The selection of the scholar will be publicly announced in early fall 2019, which is the term in which the award ceremony and lecture/performance will take place.

 Guidelines for Preparing Nominations

 A complete nomination must include contact information, curriculum vitae, and a nominating letter.

 As selection committee members will represent a range of disciplines and may not be familiar with the nominee’s field, the nominating letter should describe the nominee’s contributions to diversity in a way that conveys their significance to those not acquainted with the field.
 The letter should explain the particular distinctions that makes the nominee exceptionally qualified for this honor.
 The letter may incorporate quotations from former and current students, peers and faculty, and communities impacted by the nominee’s work.

 The letter may be no longer than 2,000 words.

 Letters should cover the areas below; those that do not will disadvantage the nominee: